daos-stack/daos/docs/admin/starting-daos.md

-- As the server log continues to print these "no engines ready" messages, it may be useful to run `tail -f` on one of the engine logs to ensure that the engine initialisation is progressing.
-After the engine initialisation completes, the `daos_server.log` should report the successful engine start with log entries like this:
+- As the server log continues to print these "no engines ready" messages, it may be useful to run `tail -f` on one of the engine logs to ensure that the engine initialization is progressing.
+After the engine initialization completes, the `daos_server.log` should report the successful engine start with log entries like this:

 ```